Data sources & attribution

 Anthropic · source

-Observed, real-world Claude usage by occupation.
-Ingested (release 2026-06-26) to ground the augmentation component: it nudges whether observed use of a role leans toward automation or augmentation.
-The usage volume is used only as a reliability weight, never as exposure, and it is Claude.ai-specific (a proxy, not a census).
+Observed Claude usage by occupation.
+For roles with a matched signal, release 2026-06-26 nudges whether observed use leans toward automation or augmentation.
+Usage volume is a reliability weight, never exposure, and Claude.ai usage is a proxy, not a census.

 “GPTs are GPTs”